who we are

 Michelle Matzke, Psy.D., Clinical Psychologist

-Dr. Matzke is passionate about helping children, adults, and families connect in authentic ways as they work toward shared goals.
-She works from a collaborative approach and incorporates Cognitive-Behavioral Therapy and Family Systems Theory into therapy.
+Michelle is passionate about helping children, adults, and families connect in authentic ways as they work toward shared goals.
+Dr. Matzke brings humor and warmth to her therapeutic relationships as she weaves Cognitive-Behavioral Therapy and Systems Theory into a collaborative therapy process aimed at helping people feel better in their daily lives.

 Dr. Matzke joined Sweetgrass Psychological Services as a fully licensed, independent psychologist in 2018.